onap/dcaegen2/docs/sections/services/snmptrap/architecture.rst

 **SNMPTRAP** (or "trapd", as in trap daemon) is a network facing ONAP platform component.

-The simple network management protocol (or "SNMP", for short) is a standardized communication protocol used between managed devices (physical, virtual - or anything in between!) and a management system.
+The simple network management protocol (or "SNMP", for short) is a pervasive communication protocol standard used between managed devices and a management system.
 It is used to relay data that can be valuable in the operation, fault identification and planning processes of all networks.

-It is the "front line" of management in all environments.

 SNMP utilizes a message called a "trap" to inform SNMP managers of abnormal or changed conditions on a resource that is running a SNMP agent.
 These